 In accordance with normal commercial practice the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
-The insurance provides cover up to a maximum value of $\pm 3,000,000$ and in the year of review the sum of $\pm 288$ was paid in premiums (2019: $\pm 288$ ).
+The insurance provides cover up to a maximum value of $\pounds 5,000,000$ and in the year of review the sum of $\pounds 17$ was paid in premiums (2020: $\pounds 288$).